SQZ (SQZ Biotechnologies Company) has impressive results

-A share of SQZ Biotechnologies Company (NYSE:SQZ) closed at $0.60 per share on Wednesday, up from $0.60 day before.
-While SQZ Biotechnologies Company has overperformed by 1.12%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SQZ fell by -87.33%, with highs and lows ranging from $5.71 to $0.53, whereas the simple moving average fell by -72.24% in the last 200 days.
+SQZ Biotechnologies Company (NYSE:SQZ) closed Friday at $0.60 per share, down from $0.80 a day earlier.
+While SQZ Biotechnologies Company has underperformed by -24.49%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SQZ fell by -87.75%, with highs and lows ranging from $5.20 to $0.53, whereas the simple moving average fell by -71.85% in the last 200 days.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio